 - If using frozen spinach, squeeze the liquid out.
 Use about 1 cup of frozen spinach.

-- Leftover breakfast casserole will keep in the refrigerator for up to 4 days, or in the freezer for up to 1 month, in an airtight wrap and container.
+- Leftover breakfast casserole will keep in the refrigerator for up to 4 days, or in the freezer for up to 1 month, in an airtight container.

 Nutrition Information